 2015 – 2017

-The Eastern Air Lines emblem consists of two white stripes in a blue circle.
-In this case, the circle represents the sky, and the inner geometric shapes form a stylized bird or airplane with an upward-pointing wing.
-To the right is the word “EASTERN” in the same bright blue color and consisting of bold letters with serifs.
-Their elongated shape creates the illusion of movement, implying both the company’s constant growth and fast customer service, as well as the high speed of the airplanes.
+Eastern Air Lines’ logo features a blue circle with two white stripes.
+The circle represents the sky, and the stripes form a stylized bird or airplane with an upward wing.
+To the right is the word “EASTERN” in bright blue, bold serif letters.
+The elongated shape of the letters gives a sense of movement, symbolizing growth and fast service.